Pop royalty to sing for British queen's jubilee

 They have a hard act to follow after Brian May, the guitarist from superstar band Queen, performed an electric version of "God Save the Queen" on the roof of the palace during a similar concert 10 years ago, for the golden jubilee.

-Gary Barlow of the band Take That, who is organising the concert, acknowledged it would be difficult to create a moment as memorable as May's rooftop solo.
+Gary Barlow of the band Take That, who is organizing the concert, acknowledged it would be difficult to create a moment as memorable as May's rooftop solo.

 Elton John, who is among the line-up, will face the additional challenge of living up to his tear-jerking rendition of "Candle in the Wind" at the funeral of Princess Diana in 1997 -- one of the defining moments of his long career.